 Host solutions workshops to provide professional development and pair experts and school service providers with leaders of color to address high-need areas

-On September 6th we will launch our peer to peer online community, offered to single-site charter school leaders of color.
+Join our peer to peer online community, offered to single-site charter school leaders of color.
 It’s a private space where you’ll connect with other leaders, share best practices, get access to resources, read great articles, get free webinars, be first to register for free NCC workshops and much more.
 Sign up to be invited to the network!

 If you’re not a school leader of color, but you’re interested in following our work, sign up for our newsletter.